Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
-Click this button to display the search bar and search for a workflow.
+Click this button to display the search bar and search for a log.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-Click this button to update the list of workflows.
+Click this button to update the list of logs.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
 Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
-The x indicates the number of columns that are currently displayed in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
 Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.